thomd/mad-pages/nvm.md

     nvm ls                                  # list installed nodes
     nvm ls-remote                           # list installable nodes
-    nvm use \<version>                       # use a specific version nvm alias default \<version>             # set \<version> as the default node
+    nvm use \<version>                       # use a specific version nvm use default                         # use defined default version nvm alias default \<version>             # set \<version> as the default node

 install new version